jflavio11/WifiConnector/README.md

 # WifiConnector
 ---

-## Open source library for Android to connect to Wifi Networks
+## Open source library for Android to connect and manage Wifi Networks

 ### Requirements
 * API > 16
-* Since Android 6, you are able to configure WifiNetworks that your app has created, **you cannot** edit wifi configurations from others apps.
+* Since Android 6, you are able to configure WifiNetworks that your app has created, **you cannot** edit wifi configurations from others apps (Unless you are developing a system application).

 ### Import
 #### Using Gradle